Curious minds gather the most relevant articles from the web. Discover hand-piqd journalism on your favorite topics.

 Cristina is a Spanish journalist based in London, she holds master’s degree in Journalism, Media and Globalisation at City University London and Aarhus University (Denmark).
-She currently works at the International Maritime Organization and collaborates with various publications such as El País, Huffington Post, Equal Times, eldiario.es, etc. You can follow her on Twitter: @belda_font
+She has a keen interest in sustainable development and human rights and she curates -mostly- stories related to the Sustainable Development Goals.
+She has previous worked for United Nations and now collaborates with various publications such as El País, Huffington Post, Equal Times, eldiario.es, etc. You can follow her on Twitter: @belda_font

 Twenty million people are on the brink of famine, the UN warned last week.
 The situation is especially grave in four countries: Nigeria, Somalia, South Sudan and Yemen.
 This is the first time the term has been used since 2011, when the tragedy in the Horn of Africa claimed more than 260,000 lives.
 This is an emergency.